Gabry022003/Calendar-in-the-readme/README.md

-# Aggiornamento Automatico del README di GitHub
+# GitHub README Auto-Update Script

-Questo script Google Apps Script aggiorna automaticamente il file `README.md` di un repository GitHub specificato con gli eventi del giorno corrente dal tuo calendario Google.
+This Google Apps Script automatically updates the `README.md` file of a specified GitHub repository with the current day's events from your Google Calendar.

-## Funzionalità
+## Features

-- Estrazione degli eventi giornalieri dal tuo Google Calendar.
+- Retrieves daily events from your Google Calendar.
-- Formattazione del contenuto del README con gli eventi del giorno.
+- Formats the README content with the day's events.
-- Aggiornamento del file `README.md` nel repository GitHub specificato.
+- Updates the `README.md` file in the specified GitHub repository.

-## Sicurezza
+## Security

-- Le credenziali e gli ID sensibili sono memorizzati in modo sicuro utilizzando le variabili d'ambiente di Google Apps Script.
+- Sensitive credentials and IDs are securely stored using Google Apps Script's environment variables.
-- Sanificazione delle stringhe per prevenire iniezioni indesiderate nel file `README.md`.
+- String sanitization to prevent unwanted injections into the `README.md` file.

-## Configurazione
+## Configuration

-### Impostazioni dello Script
+### Script Settings

-Per utilizzare questo script, devi configurare alcune proprietà dello script con i tuoi dati specifici:
+To use this script, you need to configure some script properties with your specific details:

-1. `CALENDAR_ID`: L'ID del tuo Google Calendar da cui estrarre gli eventi.
+1. `CALENDAR_ID`: The ID of your Google Calendar from which to extract events.
-2. `GITHUB_TOKEN`: Il token di accesso personale di GitHub con le autorizzazioni necessarie per modificare il repository.
+2. `GITHUB_TOKEN`: Your GitHub personal access token with the necessary permissions to edit the repository.
-3. `GITHUB_USERNAME`: Il tuo nome utente GitHub.
+3. `GITHUB_USERNAME`: Your GitHub username.
-4. `GITHUB_REPO_NAME`: Il nome del repository GitHub in cui desideri aggiornare il `README.md`.
+4. `GITHUB_REPO_NAME`: The name of the GitHub repository where you wish to update the `README.md`.

-Queste proprietà possono essere impostate tramite la sezione "Proprietà del progetto" > "Proprietà dello script" nell'editor di Google Apps Script.
+These properties can be set via the "Project Properties" > "Script Properties" section in the Google Apps Script editor.

-### Autorizzazioni
+### Permissions

-Al primo utilizzo, lo script richiederà l'autorizzazione per accedere ai servizi di Google Calendar e Google Drive.
-Assicurati di concedere le autorizzazioni necessarie per il corretto funzionamento dello script.
+Upon first use, the script will request permission to access Google Calendar and Google Drive services.
+Make sure to grant the necessary permissions for the script to function properly.

-## Uso
+## Usage

-Una volta configurato, lo script può essere eseguito manualmente dall'editor di Google Apps Script o può essere impostato per essere eseguito automaticamente a intervalli regolari utilizzando i trigger di Google Apps Script.
+Once configured, the script can be run manually from the Google Apps Script editor or set to run automatically at regular intervals using Google Apps Script triggers.

-## Contribuire
+## Contributing

-Sei libero di forkare, modificare e contribuire a migliorare questo script.
-Assicurati di seguire le best practice per la sicurezza e la gestione delle credenziali.
+Feel free to fork, modify, and contribute to improve this script.
+Ensure you follow best practices for security and credentials management.

-## Licenza
+## License

-Questo script è distribuito sotto la licenza [MIT](https://opensource.org/licenses/MIT).
-Per ulteriori informazioni, vedere il file `LICENSE`.
+This script is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+For more information, see the `LICENSE` file.